stellagiatsou/stellagiatsou/README.md

 <!--- 🌱 I’m currently learning more about Adobe Illustrator & Figma-->

-- 🌱 Manual Tester and Bug Tracing individual
+- 🌱 Manual Tester and Bug Tracking individual

 - ⚡ Experienced as a Junior Frontend Developer using HTML, CSS, Vanilla JavaScript, Bootstrap & Figma